Doctoral Program Details

 - Minimum of three years of counseling experience in private or public schools, community agency, university, hospital, or private practice

-Following receipt and review of these materials along with those submitted to the UWG Admissions Office, a group of qualified applicants will be invited to interview with a team of faculty members as the final stage of the admissions process.
+Following receipt and review of these materials, a group of qualified applicants will be invited to interview with a team of faculty members as the final stage of the admissions process.

 Admission Process Checklist

 Step 1: Complete the online application at the UWG Graduate Studies webpage.
 You will be charged a $40.00 non-refundable applicaiton fee.

 The Ed.D. in Professional Counseling and Supervision Website includes a directory of instructors and their credentials, as well as other vital information.